 This type of color comes as a result of mixing Persians with Siamese felines.
 The latter breed is famous for the pointed parking.

 In the USA, the Colorpoint Persian cats are called the Himalayan.
-For the popularity, the color mixture contains the blue point, seal point with black/dark brown markings, blue point, cream point, the rare lilac point, and the exotic lynx points, and so on.
+For popularity, the color mixture contains the blue point, seal point with black/dark brown markings, blue point, cream point, rare lilac point, and exotic lynx points, and so on.

 All of these varieties have vivid and bright blue eyes.